Using registers to build a service

 Using registers to build services is more reliable than using other sources of information, which might be out of date or at risk of being unpublished at any time.

 Each register is made up of records.
 Each record is made up of ‘fields’ and ‘values’.
 For example, in the country register the record for Estonia has a field called ‘official-name’.
 The value of this field is ‘The Republic of Estonia’.

 Fields and values aren’t specific to just one register.
 They can be used across several registers, regardless of which organisation manages them.

 This stops information being duplicated across registers.
 It also means registers can be easily linked to each other, which can help if you need access to data from more than one organisation to build your service.

 When any of the information in a register changes, a new ‘entry’ is added to the record.

 The most recent entry is shown as the current version of the record.
 Older entries are also kept as part of the record to show when it was changed.

 You can use any of the following registers to build your service:

 These registers are in beta.
-Other registers (including registers of charities, schools and territories) are currently in discovery and alpha.
+Other registers (including registers of job centres, prisons and schools) are currently in discovery and alpha.

 How to use a register